romange/blog/content/post/handle_reloads_under_traffic.md

 <!--more-->

 Obviously, if your data structure is thread-safe and allows mutations while correctly serving reads then the problem solved.
-However it often happens that either the data structure is not thread-safe or its safety guarantees do now allow seamless reads during relatively slow reloads.
+However, it often happens that either the data structure is not thread-safe or its safety guarantees do now allow seamless reads during relatively slow reloads.

 Lets examine possible solutions to this problem:

 ### Shared mutex
 First, we can not use exclusive mutex to lock the index due to possibly huge contention in the read path: each query thread will require read access to our index and with the exclusive mutex it will stall all other threads until it finishes reading from the index.
 `shared_mutex` will solve this problem, however the reload operation will still need to lock the index exclusively (see below).
-During that period the read path will be blocked and we came back to the original problem we are trying to solve - having seamless reads during reloads.
+During that period the read path will be blocked and we came back to the original problem - having seamless reads during reloads.

 ```cpp